 1) In the left column, click the Scan Computer link.

-2) Click the Boot-time Scan link.
+2) In the drop down selections, Boot-time Scan link.

 3) If you are going to do this, we'll want to do it right by scanning all hard disks.
 Click the Settings button.